lilisierrayu/gcp/README.md

 ### preliminary:
-For CM3 project on TPUs, we use remote connector as working space, NFS for storing code/checkpoints, persistent disk (read-only) for traing/val/test data storage.
+For CM3 project on TPUs, we use remote connector as working space, NFS (mount as /checkpoint) for storing code/checkpoints, persistent disk (read-only) (mount as /checkpoint2) for storing trainng/val/test data.

 ## Using TPUs: